If you want to get online when you're out and about, it's possible to find thousands of free, legal hotspots in cities and towns across the UK.

 Any data you use while tethering will come out of your monthly allowance though, so make sure you watch how much you're using.
 For a list of networks' tethering policies and more info about how it works see the Mobile Broadband guide.

 There are millions of hotspots across the UK.
 Many are operated independently but there are several major providers which offer free Wi-Fi, either to everyone or to existing customers of certain mobile or broadband companies.

 Set up, unsurprisingly, by the mobile network, O2 Wi-Fi is pretty widely available across the country.
 You'll typically find one of its hotspots in the branches of chains like McDonald's, Costa Coffee and House of Fraser.

-BT Wi-Fi (formerly BT Openzone) is the country's largest single network of public hotspots, with over five million across the UK and Ireland and more abroad.
+BT Wi-Fi (formerly BT Openzone) is the country's largest single network of public hotspots, with over five million across the UK and more abroad.
 You'll typically find them in airports, hotels, coffee shops, motorway service stations and city centres.

 BT Wi-fi isn't free for everyone.
 All BT broadband customers, and EE and Vodafone customers with it included in their plans, get it free otherwise, you can pay for access by buying a pass.

 - Where to find one: BT Wi-Fi directory

 - Limitations: Fair usage policy of 10,000 mins/month, after which you're required to re-login every 30 minutes.
 The policy also doesn't allow you to send or download large files.

 - Free: To BT broadband, business and mobile customers and some EE and Vodafone customers, depending on their contract.